boehs/oasis/100 reasons.md

 25. Really soft pillows.
 26. Eating pizza in New York City.
 27. Proving people wrong with your success.
-	1. Watching the jerks that doubted you fail at life.
 28. Seeing someone trip over a garbage can.
 29. Being able to help other people.
 30. Bonfires.